Avoid Anonymous Components With the displayName Property

 There are a few different ways to solve this.
 You can either:

-- Use a named function declaration with the same name for the wrapped function.
-This can lead to shadowing, which you or your ESlint config may not like.
+- Use a named function declaration with the same name the variable of the memoized component.
+This leads to shadowing, which you or your ESlint config may not like.

 - Reassign the function.
 Same story, some folks think it looks weird and there’s a rule in the default recommend ESLint config that complains about it.